Trade directory · Bear metro · Delaware

 Licensing Requirements

-Delaware requires Master Plumber license through Division of Professional Regulation.
-Must complete 4-year apprenticeship or equivalent experience, pass state exam, maintain continuing education.
-Journeyman license available with 2-year apprenticeship.
-Renewal every 2 years with 8 hours continuing education.
+Delaware requires Master Plumber License through Division of Professional Regulation.
+Must complete 4-year apprenticeship or equivalent experience, pass state exam, and maintain continuing education.
+License renewal every 2 years with 8 hours CE.
+Journeyman license available as stepping stone.

 §2